Kaiwhiwhi Rawa i Tāwāhi/Kaituku Rawa Ki Tāwāhi

 $35K-$75K per year

-Pay for importers/exporters varies depending on their qualifications, experience, who they work for and the exact role they perform.
+Pay for importers/exporters varies depending on qualifications, experience, employer and the exact role they perform.

 - Mid-level importers/exporters usually earn $50,000.